ThePhoneProject/advanced-android-camera/README.md

 The lack of advanced open-source camera apps limits competition in the smartphone market, and makes it harder for new smartphone manufacturers to start up. **Commercial licenses** are available to manufacturers which can include customisations and hardware-integrations.

-If we, the small-phone (and wider) community, are able to build a great open-source camera app, it’ll open up the smartphone industry as a whole, and make niche phones more viable.
+If we, the Phone Enthusiast Community, are able to build a great open-source camera app, it’ll open up the smartphone industry as a whole, and make niche phones more viable.

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a id="readme-top"></a>